-I have a Master's in Human Nutrition from University of Bridgeport, which has prepared me for working clinically with clients suffering from chronic disorders, such as gut and digestive health, immune dysfunction, microbial dysbiosis, fatigue, hormonal imbalances, and life cycle health.
+I have a 2-year credentialed Master's Degree in Human Nutrition from University of Bridgeport, which has prepared me for working clinically with clients suffering from chronic disorders, such as gut and digestive health, immune dysfunction, microbial dysbiosis, fatigue, hormonal imbalances, and life cycle health.
 I am trained to work alongside your other health care providers, such as your primary physician or medical specialist.

 I recently completed my residency at Dr Kara Fitzgerald's Functional Nutrition Residency Program, and am on the path to become a nationally board Certified Nutrition Specialist (CNS), and NY State Licensed Nutritionist (LN).